UX-UI-Design-Lab/DH199/2020Spring/README.md

   </tr>
 </table>

-Andrea Mejia-Madriz: I want to create an application that delivers historical information about the LA film and telivision scene, using user’s location services and giving them alerts about films that have been shot in their location throughout history.
-The research questioin was how location-based services, augmented reality, and user-centered design techniques can be utilized in order to efficiently and captivatingly deliver Los Angeles film history in real time for tourist consumption.
+[Andrea](https://andreamaria1116.github.io/DH199/): I want to create an application that delivers historical information about the LA film and television scene, using user’s location services and giving them alerts about films that have been shot in their location throughout history.
+The research question was how location-based services, augmented reality, and user-centered design techniques can be utilized in order to efficiently and captivatingly deliver Los Angeles film history in real time for tourist consumption.

-Sam: I would like to propose the UX design for the walkthrough of UCLA architectures in history.
+[Sam](https://samanthachiuu.github.io/DH199/): I would like to propose the UX design for the walkthrough of UCLA architectures in history.
 The location-based exploration of the hidden or text-documented history of UCLA can retell the significant meaning to the visitors and the prospective students of how UCLA contributed to the various areas of Humanities, Art and filming, Science and Engineering, and Medical and Biological Sciences.

-Julia: All throughout LA, there are important locations symbolizing the history of science across human biology, medicine, astronomy, and technology.
+[Julia](https://jsung125.wixsite.com/dh199-20sp): All throughout LA, there are important locations symbolizing the history of science across human biology, medicine, astronomy, and technology.
 With science being an important part of primary education and a passion for many, a location based app can help enhance user experiences while gaining incredible knowledge of how science has progressed throughout history.

-Rebecca: Los Angeles is a world-revered music city that has an incredible history in paving the way for pop, rock, hip hop, electronic music, and more.
-For my capstone project, I would like to explore how we can keep Los Angeles's music scene alive while never forgetting its history and staying true to its roots.
+[Rebecca](https://rlin824.wixsite.com/dh199-rebeccalin): Los Angeles is a world-revered music city that has an incredible history in paving the way for pop, rock, hip hop, electronic music, and more.
+For my capstone project, I wanted to explore how an added layer of audio information can enhance a location-based music event search to immerse users into Los Angeles’s bustling music scene while never forgetting its roots.

-For those exploration of ux design of the local history, it is revealed that the augmented information on the location have a chance to deepen our connectedness of the time and the location.
-It is an interestng experiment to expose the stories in context and invite users to experience the perspectives for one's own interpretation.
-As Keith Moxey stated "Historical interpretations are valued or devalued according to the way in which their articulation of the concerns of the present in the context of the stury of the past either coincides or differs with our own perspective on the poiitical and cultural issues of our time."
+By exploring the ux design of the local history, it is revealed that the augmented information on the location has a chance to deepen our connectedness of the time and the location.
+It is an interesting experiment to expose the stories in context and invite users to experience the perspectives for one's own interpretation.
+As Keith Moxey stated "Historical interpretations are valued or devalued according to the way in which their articulation of the concerns of the present in the context of the story of the past either coincides or differs with our own perspective on the political and cultural issues of our time."
 (The Practice of Theory, viii)

 ---